backand/stripe-example/README.md

   $ gulp serve
 ```

-You are now ready to view the app, your application is available at **[http://localhost:3000](http://localhost:3000)**.
+At this point, your application is running!
+You can access it at **[http://localhost:3000](http://localhost:3000)**.

 ## Code Review

-Review the following code and copy it to your app in order for Stripe to work with Backand
+From this point, we only have a few steps left before we can complete our Stripe integration.
+Review the following code and copy it into your app in order to get your Backand app talking to Stripe.

 #### Update publish key

-In **client/src/app/app.js** file update your publish Stripe key.
-You can copy it from this URL: https://dashboard.stripe.com/account/apikeys or you can use Backand test account.
+In the file **client/src/app/app.js**, update your publishable Stripe key.
+You can copy it from your Stripe dashboard at https://dashboard.stripe.com/account/apikeys, or you can use Backand's test account in the code below.
 The resulting code will look like the following:

 ```javascript
   .config(function (stripeProvider) {